Semper Per Mariam

 Always Through Mary

 This is our second motto, as it were, after “Pro Christo In Sacerdote Suo” or “For Christ In His Priest.”
-Essentially that is because we can never be for Christ in His Priest without first being as Mary, Mother of Priests was, as she showed us during her earthly life.
+Essentially that is because we can never be for Christ in His Priest without first being like Mary, Mother of Priests was, as she showed us during her earthly life.
 Now, in Heaven, she continues to assist us in the lifelong task to conform ourselves to the Crucified.

-In Imitation of Mary
+In Imitation of Mary in Her Unceasing “Fiat!”

 Our Marian devotion cannot be limited to devotionals.
 If imitation is the highest form of flattery, then we constantly strive to imitate the first Handmaid of Our Lord, the Blessed Mother, in her “Fiat” to God’s Will.
 That “Fiat” is as glorious as it is painful because in living it we give the Heavenly Father a blank check to do with us as he wills.
 But that obedience to his will is precisely what gets us closest to Jesus.
 When we find it difficult to follow Jesus, we can always follow Mary.
 She will always lead us to her Son.